 Once your marketing and sales operations are in place, you can shift your focus to growing your customer base and building your business.
 Here are some tips to help you grow your revenue:

 Use business analytics tools to monitor key metrics, gauge your success, and determine areas for improvement.
 Key performance indicators to monitor include conversion rates, average order value, return on investment, and sales revenue.

 Network with other artists and POD art sellers to discover what works for them that you can replicate.

 Offer multiple product offerings to add additional income streams.
 For example, if a design is selling well as a wall art product, consider offering it on calendars as well.

-Use these tips to help you attract more customers, sell more art, and earn more revenue.
+Use these tips to attract more customers, sell more art, and earn more revenue.